The Best Disk Cloning Software of 2026 [Free/Paid]

 4. Adjust Partition Sizes (Optional)

 • If the new drive is larger, you can resize partitions by dragging them to adjust space.
-You can also choose to copy the partition as they are or delete the existing partitions on the target drive.
+You can also choose to copy the partitions as they are or delete the existing partitions on the target drive.
 However, you can choose to leave everything to copy the partitions from the source to the target drive.

 5. Start Cloning